TheDreamer/beastie-work/patches/README.md

 		PULSEAUDIO_USE=	CXXSTD=gnu99

-	Or some varition of the sort.
-Along the way, I considered the that perhaps the issue was the base GNU compilers weren't new enough (later found a document that indicated that one of the things it had complained about first appeared in 4.3, and base compilers are 4.2.1.
+	Or some variation of the sort.
+Along the way, I considered the that perhaps the issue was the base GNU compilers weren't new enough (later found a document that indicated that one of the things it had complained about first appeared in 4.3, and base compilers are 4.2.1.)
 So the attempts became:

 		PULSEAUDIO_USE= GCC=yes CXXSTD=gnu++99